Massimo Bianchini & Mario Pasqualotto (Mongoose Publishing)

-Nephandum starts out by breaking all the rules because it thinks that is cool.
+Nephandum starts out by breaking all the rules because it thinks it is cool.
 It is.
 It is cool.
-By the time of 3.5e any spellcaster worth his salt could conjure up a spell and transport everyone to the outer planes.
+By the time of 3.5e any spellcaster worth his salt could conjure up a spell and transport everyone to the Outer Planes.
 It made it easy to go there and have adventures but it took away some of the mystery.
 Wanted to know what was there?
-Cast a bunch of divinations or conjure up a creature and ask it.
+Cast a bunch of Divinations or conjure up a creature and ask it.
 Bleh.

-Nephandum introduces the concept of Hypogean Planes (and Apogean Planes but whatever), outer planes outside of the normal organisation of the universe, that do not have a fixed location, can link only with the prime material plane and cannot be reached by conventional planar travelling means.
-Even the gods know little of them but vague legends.
-If they connect with a suitable prime plane they usually alter them with devastating effects until the prime plane becomes, in effect, another Hypogean plane.
-A predatory outer planar reality if you will.
+Nephandum introduces the concept of Hypogean Planes (and Apogean Planes but whatever); outer planes outside of the normal organisation of the multiverse, which do not have a fixed location, can link only with the prime material plane and cannot be reached by conventional means of planar travel.
+Even the gods know little of them but half-remembered legends.
+If they connect with a suitable prime plane they tend to alter them (with devastating consequences for the local inhabitants) until the Prime Plane becomes, in effect, another Hypogean plane.
+A predatory alternate cosmology if you will.
 Nice.
 All information that is given is kept vague which is excellent since no one should have ANY FUCKING IDEA WHAT THE FUCK IS GOING ON beyond ominous warnings and perhaps a planar trip to the most recently co-opted plane followed by a gibbering flight back to your own plane with 50% casualties and imprisonment for spreading panic and heresy when no one will believe you.

 It is at this point I should probably remind my two readers (Hello Mother!) of my strong personal bias towards all things resembling or relating to Warhammer 40k and Fantasy, both settings I love to bits.
-In addition, I confess to being an avid fan of the works of Lovecraft, C A Smith, R E Howard and early non-shitty Moorcock.
-I could not be more favourably disposed towards this concept if it was a game about me chain-punching space-SJWs and feminists to rescue a ringworld made of goverment-issue heroin inhabited entirely by overly promiscuous green redheaded supermodels that are the product of a millenium long breeding program to create the perfect sexually compatible female green redheaded alien is what I am saying.
+I also confess to being an avid fan of the works of Lovecraft, C A Smith, R E Howard and early non-shitty Moorcock.
+I could not be more favorably disposed towards this concept if it was a game about me chain-punching space-SJWs and feminists to rescue a ringworld made of government-issue heroin inhabited entirely by overly promiscuous green redheaded supermodels that are the product of a millenium long breeding program to create the perfect sexually compatible female green redheaded alien.
 And they also agree with me (when their mouths are not otherwise occupied) that White Wolf sucks.

-The influence is tied to specific events, detailed enough to implement perfectly, yet open enough so you could theoretically throw it in any campaign world.
-The gaining of influence starts with an emissary (essentially your Archaon or Gaynor the Damned), increases over time as the emissary retrieves a Nephandic artifact (Plot hook, stop that shit or steal one to use against a rival evil faction!), and is made superpowerful once their place of power arrives (the Cathedral of Blades for the Lord of Blood).
-Stopping say, an emissary, wont do much if the artifact has already arrived, and destroying the artifact wont lessen the influence once the place of power has risen.
+The influence of Nephandum is tied to specific events, detailed enough to implement perfectly, yet open enough so you could theoretically throw it in any campaign world.
+The gaining of influence starts with an emissary (essentially your Archaon or Gaynor the Damned), increases over time as the emissary retrieves a Nephandic artifact (Plot hook, stop that shit or steal one to use against a rival evil faction!), and is made superpowerful once their place of power arrives (e.g the Cathedral of Blades for the Lord of Blood).
+Stopping say, an Emissary, wont do much if the Artifact has already been retrieved, and destroying the Artifact wont lessen the influence once the Place of Power has appeared.
 They go so far as to mention that emissaries often have access to strange, eldritch secrets, possibly as a result of memories of their previous incarnations, making my Gaynor the Damned/Eternal Champion comparison very apt.

-The PCs have to figure out what the shit is going on and stop up to five outer horrors (but there can be ONLY ONE) from taking over reality.
+The PCs have to figure out what the shit is going on and stop up to five outer horrors (but there can be ONLY ONE in the end) from taking over reality.
 YEAH!

 Chapter II: The Apparel of Nefariousness, the Stooges of Dastardliness, the Holdfasts of Rascality.

 The book gives some sample emissaries but they are kind of lame, or perhaps bog standard.
-Its good that they don’t resort to making them high level but their backstories are too standard and their motivations are kind of what you would expect (with the exception of the emissary of Tzanaar, a barbarian who was forced to resort to cannibalism to survive, and now leads a cannibal horde demanding tribute from tribes, pretty good stuff).
+Its good that they don’t resort to making them high level but their backstories are too standard and their motivations are too obvious (with the exception of the emissary of Tzanaar, a barbarian who was forced to resort to cannibalism to survive, and now leads a cannibal horde demanding human tribute from tribes, pretty good stuff).
 I don’t usually do this but feel free to replace the emissaries with the following;

-The sample lodges of terror are way better, but again, just read Disciples of the Dark Gods instead.
-The sample disease cult (The Spores) are actually kind of nice, presented as an organization that slowly infiltrates a society, each member having suffered some sort of deformity, be it physical, mental or spiritual and thus seeking to subtly spread that deformity (they spread actual plagues when the influence of Ashatha starts waxing) and the sample madness cult (The Mosaic) operates as a sort of postmodernist/communist revolution, eroding the traditional structures of power and replacing them with nothing.
-The rest is similarly great.
-As a nice touch, each sample lodges changes tactics as their deity’s might waxes.
+The sample Lodges of Terror are way better, but again, just read Disciples of the Dark Gods instead.
+The sample disease cult (The Spores) are actually kind of nice, presented as an organization that slowly infiltrates a society, each member having suffered some sort of deformity, be it physical, mental or spiritual and thus seeking to subtly spread that deformity (they spread actual plagues when the influence of Ashatha starts waxing) and the sample madness cult (The Mosaic) operates as a sort of postmodernist/communist revolution, eroding the traditional structures of society and replacing them with nothing.
+The rest is also awesome.
+As a nice touch, each sample Lodge changes tactics as their deity’s might waxes.
 These are all very good and appropriately subtle (with the exception of the Cannibal Horde) and none require the crutch of magic or special abilities to make them interesting or functional with the exception of the Dark Veil lodge, for which I award an extra ten points for Italian Griffindor.

-Next up are the sample artifacts, one for each terror, again, well done.
-In true asshole fashion, nephandic artifacts can only be destroyed by the sacrifice of either an important NPC or even a player character.
+Next up are the sample Artifacts, one for each Terror, again, well done.
+In true grimdark fashion, Nephandic artifacts can only be destroyed by the sacrifice of either an important NPC or even a player character.
 We are off to a good start.
-Some of the artifacts provided are horrific and pretty atmospheric (a shroud that causes your skin to melt and fall off, a mirror that animates your reflection so you can do illusion shit) others are somewhat underwhelming (just another evil artifact sword) but what is truly lacking is a bunch of drawbacks for when the PC’s get their hands on them and attempt to use them in self defence or to kill some asshole.
+Some of the artifacts provided are horrific and pretty atmospheric (a shroud that causes your skin to melt and fall off, a mirror that animates your reflection so you can do illusion shit) others are somewhat underwhelming (just another evil artifact sword) but what is truly lacking is a bunch of drawbacks for when the PC’s get their hands on them and attempt to use them in self defense or to kill some asshole.
 In addition, I feel that there is a bit too much reliance on effects that replicate arcane or divine spells, but then again this was the style at the time.

 Places of power are where you do your bossfights/endgame.
-When the apocalypse clock strikes 5 to midnight and only a giant smackdown with your artifact equipped emissary (nemissary?) will prevent the world from falling to Nephandum, these nightmarish locations are both a target of destroying and a hideous foreshadowing of the fate of the world.
+When the apocalypse clock strikes 5 to midnight and only a giant smackdown with your Artifact equipped emissary (nemissary?) will prevent the world from falling to Nephandum, these nightmarish locations are both a target for destruction and a hideous foreshadowing of the fate of the world should you fail.
 As is only right and proper, each sample location is helpfully provided with a random encounter table so we have an idea of the type of things one is likely to encounter there.
-In an exciting turn of events, you are not required to level up all the fucking way to 20 before you do this shit, 10 should be sufficient (a good design choice that permeates throughout the whole book).
+In an exciting turn of events, you are not required to level up all the fucking way to 20 before you tackle yourself a Place of Power, 10 should be sufficient (a good design choice that permeates throughout the whole book).
 Instead of describing all five locations I will leave you only with the names.
 The Bog of Incubation.
 The Cathedral of Blades.
 The Wasteland of Entrails.
 The Mausoleum of Twilight.
 The Dungeon of Tetragona (think MC Escher on meth does In Search of the Unknown or RaPL at 150% intensity with even more obsessions with mirrors).
-Detail is sparse but enough for you to make something great.
+Detail is sparse but enough to INSPIRE.
 Curiously, the flowery prose works to amazing effect here, making one want to run this and conjuring fond memories of C.L Moore’s Palace of the Plague Lord.

 The use of even a few standard monsters here is occasionally jarring, but nothing that cannot be fixed by using CREATURE DEL TERRORE instead or adjusting the description somewhat.